cloudmesh/technologies/chapters/tech/qemu.md

 QEMU does not provide a GUI interface to manage virtual machines nor does it provide a way to create persistent virtual machine with saved settings.
 All parameters to run virtual machine have to be specified on a command line at every launch.
-It's worth noting that there are several GUI front-ends for QEMU like virt-manager and gnome-box.
+It is worth noting that there are several GUI front-ends for QEMU like virt-manager and gnome-box.